 Landon submitted its campus master plan to Montgomery County in the Spring of 2021 for approval.
 The process involves multiple steps.
 The plan will be reviewed by the Montgomery County Planning Board on July 1, 2021 for compliance with various technical standards and the Planning Board will make a recommendation with regard to the special exception on those fronts prior to submitting the plan and their recommendation to the Montgomery County Hearing Examiner.
 The Hearing Examiner will subsequently develop a report compiled of all items in the record to date with regard to the Plans compliance with the various technical matters and overall compatibility with the neighborhood.
 This will ultimately be submitted to the Montgomery County Board of Appeals for a final decision later in the summer or fall of 2021.

-We invite our neighbors and community members who are interested in Landon events and activities and who wish to receive communications about Landon on a regular basis to share an email address with us.
-Please contact us at email@example.com.
+We value the relationships we have with the community around us, and this section of our website is designed to share information about our school.
+We invite our neighbors who are interested in Landon events and activities and who wish to receive communications about Landon on a regular basis to share an email address with us.
+If you have questions or concerns, please contact our Chief Operating Officer/Chief Financial Officer Chris Harper at firstname.lastname@example.org or our Director of Buildings and Grounds Mike Sopher at email@example.com.

 Diversity, Equity & Inclusion